basalt/go-get-a-martini-bottle/README.md

 # What is it?
-This is just a quick and dirty example of how the deployment of a go web application could look like.
+This is just a quick and dirty example of how the deployment of a go web application could look like with debian packages.
 For this purpose a hello world martini application is build and packaged with the help of invoke and fpm.

 # Dependencies
 * [invoke](https://github.com/pyinvoke/invoke)